pravsemilo/rust-notes/doc.rust-lang.org/Rust_By_Example/Variable_Bindings.md

 ```
 ## Declare First
 * It's possible to declare variable bindings first and initialize them later.
+* However this is not used much as it leads to the use of uninitialized variables.
 ```rust
 fn main() {
     // Declare a variable binding